 Cancelations made less than 15 business days prior to the event will incur a 30% cancelation fee unless rescheduling to a later date.

-Cancelations made within five business days of the program or not showing on the day of will not receive a refund even if rescheduling.
+Cancelations made within 5 business days or no-show the day of will not receive a refund.

 If you have additional questions, please contact our Children's Registrar, at 480 481.8121 or email teacherRSVP@dbg.org Tuesday through Friday.